TechEdDan2/bc24_SQLAlchemy_Blogly/README.md

 - Twitter - [@TechEdDan](https://twitter.com/TechEdDan)

 ## Acknowledgments
-The YouTubers and other educational resources I have been learning from include: Coder Coder (Jessica Chan), BringYourOwnLaptop (Daniel Walter Scott), Udemy and Bootcamp (Colt Steele)
+The YouTubers and other educational resources I have been learning from include: Coder Coder (Jessica Chan), BringYourOwnLaptop (Daniel Walter Scott), Udemy courses, and Bootcamp (Colt Steele)